Why You Should Enter a Cocktail Competition

 In my opinion, bar owners should also be getting behind bartender competitions.
 I always pushed my teams to get involved.
 The reasons are simple:

-- Cash in the till – Competitions are generally held by more premium brands which carry a greater margin.
+- Cash in the register—Competitions are generally held by more premium brands, which carry a greater margin.
 Whenever there is a competition on, the team’s awareness of this product will be higher and they will be looking to show off their cocktails to your guests.
-The result of this is a greater number of premium spirits sold, meaning more money in the tills.
+The result of this is a greater number of premium spirits sold, meaning more money in the register.

-- Staff recruitment and retention – If a bar is active on the competition scene, then ambitious bartenders will naturally gravitate towards them.
-Great bartenders want to work in the best bar in town and will have heard about it over the industry grape vine.
+- Staff recruitment and retention—If a bar is active on the competition scene, then ambitious bartenders will naturally gravitate toward it.
+Great bartenders want to work in the best bar in town and will have heard about it over the industry grapevine.

 Tips to get started

 Now you’re thinking of entering your first competition, right?
-I can’t blame you and here’s a few tips to help you on your way.
+I can’t blame you and here are a few tips to help you on your way.

-- Read the rules – If the rules state use of 30mls of the sponsors brand and no more than 5 ingredients, stick to that… you’d be amazed how many people make that mistake.
+- Read the Rules—If the rules state use of 1 oz. of the sponsor's brand and no more than 5 ingredients, stick to that… you’d be amazed how many people make that mistake.

-- Show the spirit – Try to make the sponsor’s spirit the star of the show.
-Pick out flavours within it and build your drink around that.
+- Show the Spirit—Try to make the sponsor’s spirit the star of the show.
+Pick out flavors within it and build your drink around that.

-- Make it memorable– Try to do something to set you apart, this might be by using an unusual garnish, telling a story or even get the judges to do something interactive.
+- Make It Memorable—Try to do something to set you apart, this might be by using an unusual garnish, telling a story or even getting the judges to do something interactive.